r2crafter/VisionBlocker/README.md

+# This repo is being archived as a no longer have a reason to update this program.
+Use it at your own risk...

 This project is entirely written in ![Python](https://img.shields.io/badge/-Python-black?style=flat-square&logo=Python) and compiled to ![EXE](https://img.shields.io/badge/EXE-.exe-brightgreen) so that anyone with a windows pc/laptop can use it

 ### USAGE: